BalamuruganSiddhartha/testrep/README.md

 # Galactic Explorers (BED CA1) API Documentation

-This API powers the **Galactic Explorers** game, where users can explore planets, join guilds, purchase items from the marketplace, and complete challenges.
+This API powers the **Galactic Explorers** Gamified Fitness Tracker, where users can explore planets, join guilds, purchase items from the marketplace, and complete fitness challenges.

 ## Table of Contents